Scatter charts, bubble charts, and dot plot charts in Power BI

-Download the sample PBIX file to your desktop.
+Download the Retail Analysis Sample PBIX file to your desktop.

-Open Power BI Desktop, and from the menu bar, select File > Open report.
+In Power BI Desktop, select File > Open report.

-Browse to the Retail Analysis Sample PBIX.pbix file, then select Open.
+Browse to and select the Retail Analysis Sample PBIX file, and then select Open.

 Create a scatter chart

-In the Visualization pane, select to convert the cluster column chart to a scatter chart.
+You can now convert the clustered column chart visual into a scatter chart.